Zamiell/isaac-racing-client/BUGS.md

 ## Known Bugs with Installing or Automatic Updating the Client

 * Sometimes, auto-update will not work properly.
 If this happens, just download the latest version automatically.
 (Reported by caesar)
 * Sometimes, when installing the Racing+ client, you will get the error message: "Your internet connection seems to be not permitted or dropped out!"
 This can happen if your internet connection sucks or you are in a certain country (China, Russia, etc.).
-To fix this, manually download all of the files from [the latest release](https://github.com/Zamiell/isaac-racing-client/releases).
-Then, put them all into the same directory, and run "WebSetup.exe".
+To fix this, manually download all of the files from [the latest release](https://github.com/Zamiell/isaac-racing-client/releases) and put them all into the same directory.
+Then, run "WebSetup.exe".

 <br />